MITLibraries/docker-matomo/docs/HowTos/HOWTO-matomo-upgrade.md

 ## Update Matomo version

 These instructions assume you are working in the **dev** environment.
-Change to the appropriate <env> tag if you are working in a different environment.
+Change to the appropriate `<env>` tag if you are working in a different environment.

 1. Ensure that a backup of the current `config/config.ini.php` exists in the EFS mount.
    * SSH (via AWSCLI + Session Manager) to the container(see the [Troubleshooting](./HOWTO-miscellaneous.md) section for the AWS CLI connection command).
    * Run the **backup-data.sh** script `/usr/local/bin/backup-data.sh`
 1. Make any necessary changes to the repo.
    * For version upgrades, change line 1 in **Dockerfile** to the new version.
+   * Verify plugin versions for compatibility with new version of Matomo.
+See **Update Matomo Plugins** below for more details.
 1. Publish the updated container to ECR.
    * Run `make dist-dev` to create the updated container.
    * Run `make publish-dev` to push the new container to ECR and tag it as 'latest'.